Skip to Content

 Shiitake Mushrooms

-These are another common variety and get through the cold climate have a rich meaty and buttery flavor.
+These are other common varieties that get through the cold climate and have a rich meaty, buttery flavor.
 The umbrella-shaped caps are usually brown with a cream-colored stem.

 Velvet Shank Mushrooms